chaps-io/access-granted/README.md

   This means that you define what a role **can** do, not overidding permissions with `cannot` in a specific order which results in an ugly and unmaintainable code.

+3. Permissions can work on basically any object and AccessGranted is framework-agnostic, (the only Rails-specific methods are `can?`/`cannot?`/`authorize!` helpers injected into the framework only when it's present).

 See [Usage](#usage) for an example of a complete AccessPolicy file.

+## Compatibility

+This gem was created as a replacement for CanCan and therefore it requires minimum work to switch.

+1. Both `can?`/`cannot?` and `authorize!` methods work in Rails controllers and views, so **you don't have to adjust your views at all**.
+2. Syntax for defining permissions in AccessPolicy file (Ability in CanCan) is exactly the same, with added roles on top.
+See [Usage](#usage) below.
+3. **Main difference**: AccessGranted does not extend ActiveRecord in any way, so it does not have the `accessible_by?` method to keep the code as simple as possible.
+   That is because `accessible_by?` was very limited making it useless in most cases (complex permissions with lambdas).

 ## Installation

 Add this line to your application's Gemfile: